lucasmazo32/twitter-redesign/README.md

 ## 🤝 Contributing

-Contributions, issues and feature requests are welcome!
+Contributions, issues, and feature requests are welcome!

 Feel free to check the [repository](https://github.com/lucasmazo32/twitter-redesign).

 ## Show your support

-Give a ⭐️ if you like this project!
+Give an ⭐️ if you like this project!

 ## Acknowledgments

 For the logo creation, I used the application [LogoMakr](https://logomakr.com/), which has cool logos and is easy to use.

-For the SVG's (like the house, pencil and others) I used [Font Awesome](https://fontawesome.com/).
+For the SVG's (like the house, pencil, and others), I used [Font Awesome](https://fontawesome.com/).

 ## 📝 License